-&lt;sup>8 A practical tool we have seen is made by Preferred for Nature, translating all legality topics mentioned in the EUDR into auditable, certifiable indicators under their Sustainability Framework.
+A practical tool we have seen is made by Preferred for Nature, translating all legality topics mentioned in the EUDR into auditable, certifiable indicators under their Sustainability Framework.

-Rule of thumb: to be future proof, do not implement EUDR in isolation grasslands).
+1. Rule of thumb: to be future proof, do not implement EUDR in isolation

+This is key not only for reasons of impact, but also for practical company policy development.
+The EUDR will probably be expanded to "other wooded lands" (think Cerrado), and possibly to other ecosystems (think wetlands, peatlands, high biodiversity grasslands).
 Also new HS codes of products may be added.
 Furthermore EUDR it is not a stand-alone piece of EU legislation.

-This is key not only for reasons of impact, but also for practical company policy development.
-The EUDR will probably be expanded to "other wooded lands" (think Cerrado), and possibly to other ecosystems (think wetlands, peatlands, high biodiversity